What is Klumpke palsy?

 Erb palsy, also known as Erb-Duchenne palsy, is a condition resulting from injury to the upper brachial plexus nerves (C5 and C6).
 These nerves are part of the brachial plexus network extending from the spinal cord through the neck, armpit, and arm.
 This type of brachial plexus injury typically occurs during traumatic births when excessive traction is applied to the infant's neck, causing damage to the nerve roots near the spinal cord.

-The condition leads to weakness or paralysis of the upper arm and shoulder muscles, often resulting in a characteristic "waiter's tip" position of the affected arm.
+The condition leads to a limp or paralyzed arm, specifically the upper arm and shoulder muscles, often resulting in a characteristic "waiter's tip" position of the affected arm.
 Recognizing and diagnosing Erb palsy is crucial for healthcare professionals to provide appropriate management and treatment for these traumatic brachial plexus injuries.

 Affected nerves